Path Locks and Crash Recovery

 |---|---|---|---|---|

-- SUBTREE (S): Used for rm and mv operations.
+- TREE (T): Used for directory delete, directory move, resource lifecycle protection, and similar subtree-level operations.
 Logically covers the entire subtree but only writes one lock file at the root.
 Before acquiring, scans all descendants and ancestor directories for conflicting locks.
+If the target directory is missing, conflicts are checked first; only then is the directory created and locked.
+If a later double-check finds a new conflict, the acquire fails or retries without rolling back the empty directory.

 Lock Mechanism